anshulverma1321/Small-Image-Classification-Using-Convolutional-Neural-Network/README.md

+# Small Image Classification Using Convolutional Neural Network

+## 📌 Project Overview
+This project focuses on classifying small-sized images using a Convolutional Neural Network (CNN).
+CNNs are highly effective for image-related tasks as they automatically learn spatial hierarchies of features through convolutional layers.

+The project demonstrates the complete deep learning workflow including data preprocessing, model building, training, evaluation, and result visualization.

+---

-Problem Statement
+## 🧠 Problem Statement
-Traditional machine learning models struggle with raw image data due to high dimensionality and spatial complexity.
-This project solves the problem by using a Convolutional Neural Network (CNN) to extract meaningful features and classify small images efficiently.
+Traditional machine learning techniques struggle with image data due to manual feature extraction.
+This project solves the problem by using a CNN that automatically extracts meaningful features and accurately classifies images into different categories.

-Solution Overview
-A CNN-based deep learning model is trained on a dataset of small images.
-The network uses convolution, pooling, and fully connected layers to learn hierarchical image features and predict class labels.
+---

-Key Features
+## 🚀 Features

-Image preprocessing and normalization

-CNN architecture with Conv2D, MaxPooling, and Dense layers
+- Image classification using CNN
+- Automatic feature extraction

-Model training, validation, and evaluation
+- Training and evaluation on small image datasets

-Performance visualization (accuracy & loss)

-Supports multi-class image classification

-Tech Stack
+- Visualization of accuracy and loss
+- Modular and easy-to-understand code

+---

+## 🛠️ Technologies Used
-Python
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-Jupyter Notebook
+- Jupyter Notebook

-Use Cases

-Handwritten digit recognition

-Small object recognition

-CIFAR-10–like datasets

-Educational deep learning demos
+---

+## 📂 Dataset
+- Small image dataset (e.g., CIFAR-10 or custom dataset)
+- Images are resized and normalized before training
+- Dataset split into training and testing sets

+---

+## 🏗️ Model Architecture
+- Convolutional Layers
+- ReLU Activation
+- MaxPooling Layers
+- Full